 (Saturday meetings include a continental breakfast.)

-Please contact Nancy at firstname.lastname@example.org or call her at (925) 362-8660x104 if you are planning to attend.
+Please contact Cathleen at firstname.lastname@example.org or call her at (925) 362-8660x104 if you are planning to attend.
 You may also contact her if you would like to be placed on the meeting email list or if you have questions about this group.

 Parents with School Aged Children

 This is a great opportunity to meet with other DSCBA parents to support each other with knowledge and information needed to meet the educational needs of your children and more.
 Share information and resources on many topics relating to your children, including educational best practices, health concerns, etc. In addition sometimes we host guest speakers from various professions to help contribute expert knowledge, answer questions, and provide resources to our network of parents.

 Coordinator: Laurie Hawley, Education Support Manager